Skip to content

 Common questions

-What areas does Janine Painter Occupational Therapy Services help with?
+What services does Janine Painter Occupational Therapy Services offer?

-Occupational therapy can support children with various challenges—from managing everyday tasks like dressing and eating to developing coordination and social skills.
-If you've noticed your child struggling with these areas, your GP is a good starting point.
-They can help you understand whether an occupational therapy assessment might be useful for your situation.
+Children may benefit from occupational therapy if they experience difficulties with everyday tasks like self-care, coordination, balance, or social interactions.
+If you've noticed challenges in these areas, speaking with your GP is a good starting point.
+They can discuss your observations and help determine whether an occupational therapy assessment might be helpful for your child's situation.

-What should I expect when contacting an occupational therapy service?
+What should I expect during the initial contact with an occupational therapy service?

 Other clinics nearby